MartonHorvath98/BeltingLab/README.md

 # Bioinformatical pipeline
 ## I. RNA-seq from cell lines (2D) and organoids (3D) grown under normoxia and hypoxia
-$${\color{gray}\-\ Compare\ gene\ expression\ under\ different\ growth\ conditions.\ \-}$$
+$${\color{gray}-\ Compare\ gene\ expression\ under\ different\ growth\ conditions\ -}$$

-## Quality Control
+### Quality Control
 This step involves the pre-processing of the data to remove:

 - adapter sequences (adapter trimming)
 - low-quality reads
 - uncalled bases

 In this step, quality assessment is performed using the TrimGalore suite, which is a wrapper script around the popular tools FastQC and the adapter trimming algorithm Cutadapt.
 Cutadapt is a semi-global aligner algorithm (also called free-shift), which means that the sequences are allowed to freely shift relative to each other and differences are only penalised in the overlapping region between them.
 The algorithm works using unit costs (alignment score) to find the optimal overlap alignments, where positive value is assigned to matching bases and penalties are given for mismatches, inserts or deletions.

 >[!IMPORTANT]
 > ***It is important to check that sequence quality is similar for all samples and discard outliers.
 As a general rule, read quality decreases towards the 3’ end of reads, and if it becomes too low, bases should be removed to improve mappability.
 The quality and/or adapter trimming may result in very short sequences (sometimes as short as 0 bp), and since alignment programs may require sequences with a certain minimum length to avoid crashes to short fragments (in the case above, below 36 bases: --length 36) should not be considered either.***